"I am a king," "I order you to sing."

 "Perhaps then, my king, a quilt, so that I may rest at night and sleep?"

-"I offer you a jail cell, deep in the dungeons of my keep."
+"I offer you a jail cell, deep within the dungeons of my keep."

-"I beg of you my king, might my songs be rewarded with food?"
+"I beg of you my king, might my song be rewarded with food?"

 "Never have I come across a servant ill demanding and rude!"